daltonGrove/Rock-Paper-Scissors/README.md

-Collaboration project: Dalton Grove & Thomas Asbury
+Collaboration Project: Dalton Grove & Thomas Asbury

+Using the power of javaScript and the DOM API to build a clickable Rock Paper Scissors Game.